cookiecutter/cookiecutter/README.rst

 * `cookiecutter-django-crud`_: A template to create a Django app with boilerplate CRUD around a model including a factory and tests.
 * `cookiecutter-django-lborgav`_: Another cookiecutter template for Django project with Booststrap 3 and FontAwesome 4
 * `cookiecutter-django-paas`_: Django template ready to use in SAAS platforms like Heroku, OpenShift, etc..
+* `cookiecutter-django-rest-framework`_: A template for creating reusable Django REST Framework packages.

 C
 ~~